 Now that you’ve uploaded your photos and let Google and other search engines know the image is about you, it’s time to really get that image out there!

 Create a new post through your profile on any of the sites mentioned in Step 3.
-There you can share the images or create new posts with them.
+There, you can share the images or create new posts with them.
 In addition to sharing and posting singular images, don’t forget that you can also create content from these pictures.
-Spend some time creating albums, projects, videos, presentations or gallery pages featuring these images that you have collected, then share this on your various social media platforms.
-Sharing links to these images is an important step because they present these images in a publicly indexable form which is search engine friendly.
+Spend some time creating albums, projects, videos, presentations, or gallery pages featuring the images that you have collected, then share this on your various social media platforms.
+Sharing links to these images is an important step because they present these images in a publicly indexable form that is search engine friendly.

 Step 7: Repeat, Repeat, Repeat

-- Keep updating your properties with new images of yourself, and maintain consistent activity (ie. commenting, sharing, posting, following, liking, etc) across these sites.
+Keep updating your properties with new images of yourself, and maintain consistent activity (i.e., commenting, sharing, posting, following, liking, etc.) across these sites.
 If you have other search terms that you are looking to improve, consider undergoing the same process for those keywords as well.
-Read our reputation management guide so you’re always well-versed in tactics that work.
-And as always, remember that this is a process, and the above steps give you the best chance for improving your image results over time.
+Read our reputation management guide, so you’re always well-versed in tactics that work.
+And as always, remember that this is a process, and the above steps give you the best chance of improving your image results over time.